samihann/dcp-gRPCRest/README.md

 ![img_5.png](docs/images/6.png)

-As the Client function is using a **blocking stub** the function will wait till it receives response from server and then terminate.
+As the Client function is using a **blocking stub**, and the client function will wait till it receives response from server and then terminate.

 ### Test Cases